hiroshiban/hiroshiban/README.md

 ![fMRI_analysis_02](images/03_analysis_02_children.png)
 *Some change (development) in the visual area, V3B/KO, on the occipital/temporal cortex, after the age of 10.5 years, is necessary for children to be able to integrate depth cues like adults (e.g. binocular disparity and motion parallax).
 It has been said that binocular-stereoacuity, including the ability to adjust eye muscles and convergence angles, is completed around the age of 6.
 However, our results show that even after the age of 6, children's binocular-stereoacuity is not sufficient and is still under developing, taking longer period than previously expected (modified from Dekker, Ban, et al., 2015).*

+## Patents

+1. Mirror system.
+(Japan, 2024).
+2. Motion sickness evaluation systems and methods.
+(Japan 2024, USA 2025, China 2025).
+Some more others are now in preparation.

 ## Brief Biography